Twitter bomb: Comparison to online spam

 The use of the Twitter bomb tactics has been known to misfire, as people might be offended by spamming, or trolling.

 Spammers have several goals, which are phishing, advertising, or malware distribution.
-Unlike traditional online spamming, such as email, Twitter has a limit of only 280 characters per tweet.
-Therefore, a Twitter bomb often include URLs in their tweets in order to send others users to their malicious pages online.
+Unlike traditional online spamming, such as email, X has a limit of only 280 characters per post.
+Therefore, a Twitter bomb often include URLs in their posts in order to send others users to their malicious pages online.

 Unlike email spam, Twitter bombs may require participation from their targeted users.
 Fake accounts are a common source of Twitter bombs.
-In order to avoid Twitter's spam filters and to overcome their lack of followers, Twitter bombs are often sent as a reply to existing tweets about the same topic.
-This is done in hopes that the authors of the existing tweets will retweet the response to their own followers, spreading the Twitter bomb before the fake account is deleted.
+In order to avoid X's spam filters and to overcome their lack of followers, Twitter bombs are often sent as a reply to existing posts about the same topic.
+This is done in hopes that the authors of the existing posts will repost the response to their own followers, spreading the Twitter bomb before the fake account is deleted.

-With regards to numbers, an example of a Twitter bomb analyzed in one research paper described how nine fake user accounts produced 929 tweets in 138 minutes, all with a URL to a political website, presenting negative views on the U.S. politician Martha Coakley.
-The message might have reached about 60,000 before being eliminated by Twitter as spam.
+With regards to numbers, an example of a Twitter bomb analyzed in one research paper described how nine fake user accounts produced 929 posts in 138 minutes, all with a URL to a political website, presenting negative views on the U.S. politician Martha Coakley.
+The message might have reached about 60,000 before being eliminated by X as spam.

 Criticism

-Many Twitter users find comfort in sharing their ideas and thoughts to the general public.
-Though Twitter can be utilized to spread awareness of a variety of issues and causes, many can take advantage and post numerous tweets that may be viewed as spam.
-Twitter's rule page considers tweets "spam" once a user displays multiple tweets with unrelated hashtags to a certain topic, or continues to post multiple tweets of the same content in one account.
-Some instances, these tweets can be viewed as trolling once they begin to seek out other Twitter users for arguments about controversial issues.
+Many X users find comfort in sharing their ideas and thoughts to the general public.
+Though X can be utilized to spread awareness of a variety of issues and causes, many can take advantage and post numerous posts that may be viewed as spam.
+X's rule page considers posts "spam" once a user displays multiple posts with unrelated hashtags to a certain topic, or continues to post multiple posts of the same content in one account.
+Some instances, these posts can be viewed as trolling once they begin to seek out other X users for arguments about controversial issues.